dominicneeraj/android-interview-questions/README.md

 * What is the difference between iterator and enumeration in java?

+* What is the difference between Class Method and Method in java?

 * Do you agree we use composition over inheritance?
 [Composition vs Inheritance](https://www.journaldev.com/12086/composition-vs-inheritance)

 * Difference between method overloading and overriding.